AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The list of technical workflows with their associated packages has been reorganized into one single page.
 [Read more](../../workflow/using/about-technical-workflows.md)

+The troubleshooting section of the Monitoring guide has been reorganized and enhanced with a landing page.
+[Read more](../../production/using/troubleshooting.md).

 ## December 2020 {#dec-2020}

 The delivery monitoring section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)